 What it means:

-From materials to end-of-life recovery, Fendr is committed to conserving raw materials and promoting regeneration.
+From materials sourcing to end-of-life recovery, Fendr is committed to conserving raw materials and promoting regeneration across the logistics industry.

 Why it matters: